avcton/Owlet-Run/README.md

 # Owlet Run

 An infinite side scroller 2D runner game built in Flutter using Flame Engine.
-<br /> Currently available for Android/ Windows/ Browser.
+<br /> Currently available for Android/ Windows/ Web.
 <br /> IOS / macOS versions will be delayed due to compilation compatibility issues.

 # Things implemented so far